 The Options Clinic provides you with exactly that – options.
-We provide testing and social support that is:
+We provide testing and social support.

-Anonymous – no name and no health card.
+No name and no health card.
 All that is linked to you is your year of birth and a six digit testing number.
 We are one of 50 anonymous testing services in Ontario, but the only one in London, operating multiple testing sites across the city.
 We do not subscribe to Caller ID or Call Display and have no other service that allows us to track where you are calling from.
 To book an appointment call (519) 673-4427.

 - Mon, Tue, Fri 9am to 4:30pm

 - Wed 9am to 9pm (last appointment booked for 7:30pm)

 Central Spa (Bathhouse) – MSM only (men who have sex with men) – 728 York Street (519) 438-2625 Mondays 11:30 am – 1 pm

 Crouch Neighbourhood Resource Centre – 550 Hamilton Road 3rd Friday of the month 12:30-2 pm